NYCPlanning/labs-infrastructure/README.md

     export $(./digital_ocean.py --env)
     ```

 1. Run one of [the playbooks](playbooks).
 You will use `root` as the `USER` on the first run and your GitHub username on subsequent runs, as `root` access gets removed.

+Any of these can be done as a "dry run" by adding `--check` to the end of the command.

 Examples:
     * Test connectivity to the Droplets [tagged](https://www.digitalocean.com/docs/droplets/how-to/tag/) with `labs`.

         ```shell